Jikke/Mietelause_generaattori/documentation/week6.md

 ## What I learned
 Previously the create_quote() didn't actually take into account previous words as it should. \
-Even if the words were saved according to the give Markov chain level, they were always picked according to first level Markov chain. \
+Even if the words were saved according to the given Markov chain level, they were always picked according to first level Markov chain. \
 I had to recall the topics of space complexity and Big-O notation.

 ## Going forward